works by varsha ramesh

 VR

-It’s a mix of black, white, red, and yellow clay.
+it's a mix of white stoneware, terracotta, black stoneware and yellow earthenware.
 Since I started pottery, I’ve been drawn to photographing raw clay.
-I wanted to show the material itself — the texture, the way it ridges when you slice it with a wire.
+I wanted to show the material itself, the texture, the way it ridges when you slice it with a wire.
 It’s such a simple material, yet it holds so much character.

 R